Journey to the heart of India on this intimate small group tour.

 After breakfast on Day 11, we transfer to Khamlighat station for a wonderful heritage rail journey, travelling on a metre-gauge line into our alluring rural surroundings, passing waterfalls and lush greenery.
 We disembark in Phulad and transfer to Udaipur, stopping en route to visit Ranakpur Jain Temple, known for its stunning architectural design and distinctive turrets.
 In Udaipur, we check into the final heritage hotel of our trip, the phenomenal Fateh Prakash Palace.
 Boasting timeless grandeur and elegant rooms, the hotel occupies a breathtaking location on the shores of Lake Pichola.

-On Day 13 we transfer to the charming Ravla Khempur Hotel, best known as the filming location for The Best Exotic Marigold Hotel.
+Today we transfer to the charming Ravla Khempur Hotel, best known as the filming location for The Best Exotic Marigold Hotel.
 After a guided tour of the hotel and surrounding village, we enjoy lunch here before returning to the Fateh Prakash Palace.
+This afternoon we take a boat ride across Lake Pichola to Jag Mandir, the Indian royal family's summer resort built on an island in the middle of the lake.
 This evening we head to the hotel rooftop where we enjoy an unforgettable farewell dinner against the backdrop of the beautiful lakeside city.

 Provisional departure and return times, where available, can be found together with our dates and prices by clicking on the 'Prices & Availability' button.
 We write to all booked customers approximately 10 weeks prior to the start of their tour to advise the exact departure and return time for their particular group.

 Comfortable accommodation in your destination

 Exciting excursions and free time to explore

 Please note: This tour may be suitable for reduced mobility passengers, please call for further information.